crazy4pi314/scipy-vscode-tutorial/_sources/yearbook2023.md

 - I liked learning about the timeline that has both git commits and save points for the files - @bjcubsfan
 - HTRI: the version control tools are neat - @noahbittner
 - I am pretty new to VS code.
 It seems like there is a bit of a steep learning curve to figure out some of the cooler features.
 Favorite aspect thus far: I like that I can run a terminal, test code and run Jupyter session all in one space. - rhiannong123
+- regex search/replace and multiline editing will both be big time savers! @syd-pythonic